SWxTREC/h3lioviz/README.md

 ## Deploy H3lioViz
 Be sure to `npm run lint && npm test` before merging to the `dev` branch.

+When a PR is created, the branch is served, and can be reviewed, outside of the LASP network at https://dev.swx-trec.com/h3lioviz/`<branch-name>`/DEMO/.
+The branch deploy will update with changes to the branch code.

 Merges to the `dev` branch will automatically be deployed to <https://dev.swx-trec.com/h3lioviz>.
 This is the `dev` deploy in the AWS environment and the contents of the `dev` branch will be reflected there.